Skip to content

 Tips and Tricks for a Flawless Finish

-• Keep tools clean and wet to prevent plaster from hardening on them.
+• Keep your tools clean and wet.

-• Try different tools to create unique textures.
+• Try different tools for unique textures.

-• Practice on small test pieces before bigger projects.
+• Test ideas on small pieces first.

 Using Plaster for Art in Different Locations